suhas-sensei/rez/README.md

 The simulation is designed to approximate real market behavior while using virtual funds.

+## Python Quant Library Fallback

+The system implements a sophisticated fallback mechanism using Python quantitative analysis libraries.
+When the primary LLM service is unavailable, the system seamlessly switches to using:

+- **pandas-ta**: Advanced technical analysis indicators
+- **ta**: Financial technical analysis library
+- **numpy/scipy**: Mathematical and statistical computations

+This fallback provides reliable trading decisions based on multiple technical indicators using quantitative analysis methods, ensuring continuous operation without depending solely on external AI services.

 ## Safety & Disclaimers

 - ✅ This is a simulation - no real money is used